 Minimum Admission Requirements

-- two letters of recommendation, with at least one letter from a licensed occupational therapist
+- Two letters of recommendation, with one letter from a licensed occupational therapist;

 Application for and Admission to Candidacy